 Vietnam has both a tropical climate zone and a temperate climate zone, with all of the country experiencing the effects of the annual monsoon.
 Rainy seasons correspond to monsoon circulations, which bring heavy rainfall in the north and south from May to October, and in the central regions from September to January.
 In the northern regions, average temperatures range from 22–27.5°C in summer to 15–20°C in winter, while the southern areas have a narrower range of 28–29°C in summer to 26–27°C in winter.
 Vietnam’s climate is also impacted by the El Niño Southern Oscillation (ENSO), which influences monsoonal circulation, and drives complex shifts in rainfall and temperature patterns which vary spatially at a sub-national level.

-- Mean annual temperature has increased by 0.5-0.7°C since 1960, with the rate of increase more rapid in northern Vietnam.
+- Mean annual temperature has increased by 0.5-0.7°C since 1960, with the rate of increase most rapid in southern Vietnam and the Central Highlands.

 - Greater warming has been identified in winter months than in summer months.